OSEQorg/Qwifi/BUILD.md

 2 # 2nd partition
 n # create new partition
 p # primary

-# keep the first sector from the listing
+## Download and flash image# keep the first sector from the listing
 +2G # resize partition to 2GiB
 n # don't remove Ext4 signature
 wq # write and save